cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 To make sure we build each possible equation only once, we're going to use a generator.
-With the handy `itertools` Python standard package, we can generate all possible permutations of two numbers and then create a formula for each.
+With the handy `itertools` Python standard package, we can generate all possible permutations of two numbers and then create a formula for each pair.
 Here's our basic code.
 Note that I'm referencing some global variables (IN ALL CAPS), we will define them later.

 {% highlight python %}
 import itertools